MariusCiprian/MariusCiprian/README.md

 👀 I love programming and learning new features.

-👔 I'm interested in Web and Python projects.
+👔 I'm interested in Web projects.

 🔭 I’m currently working at some personal projects.